Last updated on May 16th, 2021 at 05:53 pm

-- To expand its business operations and other corporate purposes.
+To expand its business operations and other corporate purposes.

 There can be two ways of issuing NCDs

-- Public Issue-NCD public Issue is issue of a redeemable corporate bond; a bond issued by a company to raise money from the capital market.
+Public Issue-NCD public Issue is the issue of a redeemable corporate bond; a bond issued by a company to raise money from the capital market.
 Unlike equity shares, bondholders do not have any ownership interest in the company.
 They are usually issued by high-rated companies in the form of a public issue to accumulate long-term capital.
 They offer relatively higher interest rates when compared to convertible debentures.

-- Private Placement– Private Placement in simple terms is sale of share or bonds by a corporate to pre chosen investors/institution rather than an offer to the public.
-The company has to follow guidelines for Private placement of NCDs as laid out under companies Act 2013.
-Approval of the Board is required for issue of NCD and deciding its terms of issue.
+Private Placement– Private Placement in simple terms is the sale of shares or bonds by a corporate to pre-chosen investors/institutions rather than an offer to the public.
+The company has to follow guidelines for Private placement of NCDs as laid out under the Companies Act 2013.
+Approval of the Board is required for the issue of NCD and deciding its terms of issue.
 PAS-4 (Private Placement Offer cum Application Letter) form requires approval in the Board meeting.
 Appointment of Debenture Trustee and a separate bank account needs to be opened for subscription number receipt.